Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 After dark| ©duncanh

-If you want to visit London in April, you'll be right, but I recommend planning well in advance to get the best deals and avoid running out of hotel rooms.
+If you want to visit London in April, you'll be on the right track, but I recommend planning well in advance to get the best deals and avoid running out of hotel rooms.